 Exploring multiple perspectives on the use, distribution and management of resources and wealth contributes to students' understanding of the effects that economics and resources have on the quality of life around the world.
-Students will explore basic economic systems, trade and the of economic interdependence individuals, communities, nations and the natural environment.
-Students will also critically environmental consider social and implications of resource use and technological change.
+Students will explore basic economic systems, trade and the interdependence effects of economic individuals, communities, nations and the natural environment.
+Students will also critically consider social and environmental the implications of resource use and technological change.